Agricultural Owners, Family Labor and the Worker Protection Standard

-- Early entry with contact for short-term, emergency, or specially exempted tasks.
+- Early entry with limited contact for short-term, emergency or specially exempted tasks.

-No-contact early entry means just that: no contact!
-You or your family members may enter a treated area during an REI if you do NOT touch or are NOT TOUCHED BY any pesticide residues, including residues found:
+No contact early entry means that you or your family members may enter a treated area during an REI if you do NOT touch or are NOT TOUCHED BY any pesticide residues, including residues found:

 - On or in soil or the planting medium.

-- In water, such as irrigation water or water standing in drainage ditches or puddles.
+- In irrigation water or water standing in drainage ditches or puddles.

 - In air, if the pesticide remains suspended after application, such as after fumigation or after a smoke, mist, fog or aerosol application.

-Avoiding contact by using personal protective equipment does NOT qualify as no-contact early entry.
+Avoiding contact by using PPE does NOT qualify as no-contact early entry.

-Early entry with contact allows you or members of your family to enter a treated area during a restricted-entry interval in only three work situations:
+Early entry with limited contact allows you or members of your family to enter a treated area during a REI in only three work situations: